-These data may make you feel as if you are a very small fish in a large, overcrowded pond of candidates.
+This data may make you feel like a very small fish in a large, overcrowded pond of candidates.
 You may have some worries about your credentials and what education, training, or experience will grant you an edge over them.

 One of the most striking credentials to feature in your CV is first aid training certification.
 In this blog post, learn how first aid training matters in Australia’s continuing professional development (CPD) and how it can improve your job prospects.